molarmanful/bited/docs/manual/main.md

     A nested list of character sets ("charsets") and encodings.
 You can switch between entries here to find or focus on groups of glyphs that you wish to edit.

+???+ question "Navbar"

+    A bar at the bottom of the Main Screen.
+Holds buttons for font-wide operations (e.g. saving and loading) and settings.